 The following functions provide an actual address of the whole array or of its individual elements.
-These functions shall be used for accessing elements of types compatible with C. These functions are also useful for the vendors, because they provide access to the actual representation for all types of arrays.
+These functions shall be used for accessing elements of the arrays of types compatible with C. These functions are also useful for the vendors, because they provide access to the actual representation for all types of arrays.